hirosystems/ordhook/docs/how-to-guides/how-to-run-ordhook-as-a-service-using-bitcoind.md

 ## Run ordhook service

 Based on the `Ordhook.toml` file configuration, the ordhook service spins up an HTTP API to manage event destinations.
-Use the following command to start the ordhook service.
+Use the following command to start the ordhook service:

 `ordhook service start --config-path=./Ordhook.toml`